napari/docs/docs/getting_started/viewer.md

 ---

 (viewer-tutorial)=

-# Viewer tutorial
+# Tour of the napari viewer

 +++

-Welcome to the tutorial on the **napari** viewer!

-This tutorial assumes you have already installed **napari** and know how to launch the viewer.
+This tour assumes you have already installed **napari** and know how to launch the viewer.
 For help with installation see our [installation](napari-installation) tutorial.
 For help launching the viewer see our [getting started](launch) tutorial.

-This tutorial will teach you about the **napari** viewer, including how to use its graphical user interface (GUI) and how the data within it is organized.
-At the end of the tutorial, you should understand both the layout of the viewer on the screen and the data inside of it.
+This tour will teach you about the **napari** viewer, including how to use its graphical user interface (GUI) and how the data within it is organized.
+At the end, you should understand both the layout of the viewer on the screen and the data inside of it.

 +++